First War of Villmergen: Background

-War course
+War

 Even a day before the declaration of war, Zürcher battalions marched to Rheinau to plunder the town and Rheinau Abbey.
-On 7 January, general Hans Rudolf Werdmüller led the Zürcher main force to Rapperswil and laid siege to the city.
-Small units took Frauenfeld, Kaiserstuhl, Klingnau and Zurzach, others entrenched themselves at Oberwil and Kappel am Albis.
+On 7 January, Hans Rudolf Werdmüller led the Zürcher main army to the strategic city of Rapperswil and placed it under siege.
+Small units took Frauenfeld, Kaiserstuhl, Klingnau and Zurzach, while others entrenched themselves at Oberwil and Kappel am Albis.
 The Schaffhausers lined up between Wädenswil and Hütten.

 Bern mobilised on 8 January and was initially on its own.
 About two thirds of its soldiers were needed to guard the borders with its Catholic neighbours.
-The remaining soldiers moved towards Aarau under command of general Sigmund von Erlach.
+The remaining soldiers moved towards Aarau under the command of Sigmund von Erlach.
 They intended to join forces with the Zürcher there, however, those were still engaged in the unfavourably developing siege of Rapperswil.
-From the Catholic side, Lucerne took supreme command of the army.
-All Lucernese and Zuger troops that were not already summoned to guard the borders, gathered in Muri and united at Boswil with battalions from the Freie Ämter.
+On the Catholic side, Christoph Pfyffer von Altishofen of Lucerne was appointed commander-in-chief of the army.
+All troops from Lucerne and Zug that were not already summoned to guard the borders, gathered in Muri and united at Boswil with battalions from the Freie Ämter.

-On 24 January 1656, the First Battle of Villmergen occurred.
-The Catholic troops surprised the Bernese army, that had arrived at Villmergen in the early evening.
-Despite their numerical and weapon-technical inferiority, the Catholics were able to repel them, to which the missing coordination among the Bernese contributed a large part.
-After the Zürcher had attempted a final assault on Rapperswil on 3 February, they ended the siege without success.
+On 24 January 1656, at the decisive Battle of Villmergen, Lucernese and Zuger troops led by Pfyffer launched a surprise attack on Erlach's Bernese army that had arrived at Villmergen in the early evening.
+Despite their numerical and weapon-technical inferiority, the Catholics were able to repel them, to which the lack of coordination among the Bernese contributed a large part.
+The battle prevented the Protestants from occupying the Freie Ämter which separated Bern and Zürich.
+After a final assault on Rapperswil on 3 February failed, the governments of Bern and Zürich opened peace talks.
 In the following weeks, several smaller skirmishes and attacks on the populace happened.

 Aftermath

-France and Savoy mediated between the belligerents, which concluded the Third Landfrieden on 7 March and solemnly swore to cease combat and granted amnesty for misconduct committed during the war.
+Peace negotiations were mediated by the cantons of Fribourg, Solothurn, Basel, and Schaffhausen, as well as by foreign diplomats, most notably the French ambassador Jean de La Barde.
+In the resulting Third Landfrieden on 7 March, both parties agreed to cease hostilities, grant amnesty for misconduct committed during the war and to return to the status quo ante bellum.
 Moreover, all troops were withdrawn, prisoners-of-war released and the erected redoubts distmantled.
 Every canton obtained the right to maintain the status quo concerning religion.
-Controversial issues such as damage compensations were transferred to arbitral tribunal, but bad blood within the commission caused many cases to remain unresolved.
+Controversial issues such as damage compensations were transferred to an arbitral tribunal, but bad blood within the commission caused many cases to remain unresolved.
 The actual direct cause of the war, the Protestant refugees from Arth, was disregarded.

-In fact, the Third Landfrieden confirmed the balance of power that had been established by the 1531 Second Kappel Landfrieden, with the political dominance of the Catholic cantons within the Confederacy.
+The Third Landfrieden confirmed the balance of power that had been established by the 1531 Second Landfrieden, with the political dominance of the Catholic cantons within the Confederacy.
+Catholics would retain their hegemony until the Toggenburg War of 1712, also known as the Second War of Villmergen.